IIYAMA12/real-time-web/readme.md

     });
 });
 ```
-Receive a trigger event on serverside. client `> server`.
+Receive a trigger event on server-side. client `> server`.
 The parameters are containing the data that is attached to the event.

 ---